AlexAsplund/alexasplund.github.io/_posts/2018-07-08-Use microsoft flow to make your life easier and more organized.md

 -   When a new ticket comes in from the ticketing system (announced via email) - add it to my todo list and move the email to archive.

--   When an event is about to start beginning with "OOO:" and organizer is me - Add an Out-of-office message for the duration of the event with a predefined internal and external message.
+-   When an event is about to start beginning with "OOO" and organizer is me - Add an Out-of-office message for the duration of the event with a predefined internal and external message.